AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

     ![](assets/undelegate-subdomain-details.png)

-1. If the delegation you want to remove has been setup using CNAMEs, an additional step displays depending on
+1. If you removing a CNAME-type delegation or if are replacing a primary domain with a domain delegated using CNAMEs, an additional **[!UICONTROL Action]** step displays to manage DNS records.
+[Learn more in this section](#dns)

 1. Review the summary that displays.
 To confirm the removal, type the URL of the domain for which you want to remove the delegation and click **[!UICONTROL Submit]**.